 Red Bird is found where polish and sophistication meet crackling raw energy.
-Their music is deeply influenced by soul, though you will also hear elements of roots, blues, rock, and a dash of jazz.
+Their music is influenced by Soul, Roots, Blues and Americana creating a rich pallet of emotion and sound.
 Bre Gregg’s stirring vocals and Dan Gildea’s screaming guitar prowess front the band as they masterfully pass the lead in a musical communication that is both powerful and organic.
 Backed by groove masters Jeff Langston on bass and Charlie Doggett on drums, they create a sound you can’t help but feel.

 “I loved hearing Red Bird play...the band is killer and Bre's vocals are insane! ”

 — Ashley Kervabon, #Women Crush Music